 “We were in uncharted territory, and everyone agreed that Lucas was a very unique case,” said Conway.

 Lucas was listed for transplant, but donor livers from babies are very rare so the search began for a living liver donor.
 Lucas needed a very small donor who matched his blood type, which ruled-out many family members.
 The Hougoms posted a plea for a donor on Facebook.

-Within two days Lucas’ transplant nurse coordinator, Beth Gerndt-Spaith, had more than 100 potential donors step up.
-“Many of them were strangers,” says Jenny.
-“We couldn’t believe it!
+Within two days, Lucas’ transplant nurse coordinator, Beth Gerndt-Spaith, had seen more than 100 potential donors step up.
+“Many of them were strangers,” said Jenny.
+“We couldn’t believe it.
 This surgery is a big deal, and we were so comforted by this response.”

 Christina called Alex to tell him she was the right size and blood type.
-“You gotta do this,” he replied.
+“You've gotta do this,” he said.

 “I filled out the form to be a donor,” said Christina, “and messaged Jenny: I’m going to come and get screened.
 They feel good about my chances of being the donor.”

 Stepping out of Lucas’ hospital room to read the message, Jenny was overwhelmed.

 “She’s in North Carolina, her husband is in Norway and she has a 4-year-old and a 2-year-old and she’s coming to Wisconsin,” said Jenny.
 “The fact that someone would do something like that was more than I could imagine.
 I just reminded her not to feel obligated.”

 Within 48 hours, on Dec.
 26, Christina had booked a flight and arranged for her parents to come from Florida to North Carolina to care for her kids.
 “My parents left a holiday party to drive 13 hours to my home,” said Christina.
 “I couldn’t have done any of this without their support.”